The Critical Node Game: Literature Review

 \paragraph{Game Theory and Cyber-security.} \citet{roy_survey_2010} provided a detailed survey on game-theoretic models for cyber-security.
 The authors argue that game-theoretical frameworks for network security primarily possess two strengths.
 First, they can model complex strategic decision-making settings and compare several scenarios before deciding.
 Second, compared to most of the state-of-the-art heuristic approaches, game theory models are quantitative and exact methods. \citet{he2008game,chen2009game} modeled a similar attacker-defender game to derive insights into the defender's strategy and the resources needed to defend.
 However, in contrast with those approaches, (i.) we formulate a problem starting from a graph, thus incorporating the structure of the network inside our model, (ii.) we explicitly represent each player's problem as an optimization problem, in the spirit of \citep{Dragotto_2022_Thesis}, and (iii.) we compute and select a specific \gls{NE}.
+Finally, \citet{goyal_attack_2014} and \citet{dziubinski_network_2013} develop a sequential (\eg, Stackelberg) model that shares a similar payoff structure with our \gls{CNG}, and provide several structural results connecting the graph topology and the defensive strategies.
+In contrast to our model, the previous works assume a sequential structure where the network designer plays first, and the attacker follows, whereas we assume players act simultaneously.
+In game-theoretic terms, this implies that the defender (and the attacker) is unaware of the realization of their opponent's strategy, thus inducing a different information set for each player.
+The models in \citep{goyal_attack_2014,dziubinski_network_2013} are also closely related to the multi-level plan-attack-defend framework of \citet{baggio_multilevel_2021}.
+However, the latter considers an interdictive setting.